omajid/omajid.github.io/content/posts/2020-06-25-variables-and-environment-variables.md

 if you had written `cat ${filename_2020}.txt`.

 Using the `${name}` notation also lets us perform a number of actions, such as doing a regular expression replace.
-The [Bash Hackers's Wiki](https://wiki.bash-hackers.org/) has [a great reference on what these difference types of these actions are](https://wiki.bash-hackers.org/syntax/pe)
+The [Bash Hackers Wiki](https://wiki.bash-hackers.org/) has [a great reference on what these difference types of these actions are](https://wiki.bash-hackers.org/syntax/pe)